Seagate/cortx/doc/scaleout/Configuring_Dependencies.rst

   ::

-   salt '*' cmd.run systemctl start slapd
+   salt '*' cmd.run "systemctl start slapd"

 Run the following command to check the status of the service.

 ::

- salt '*' cmd.run systemctl status slapd
+ salt '*' cmd.run "systemctl status slapd

 LDAP Replication
 ----------------